centrust/nova-localization/README.md

-This package is tailored for developers using Laravel Nova who need an easy, reliable solution for managing their application's localization.
+This package is tailored for developers using Laravel Nova who need an easy, reliable solution for managing their application's translations.
+### Currently Only Supports English and Arabic languages.You are free to fork and add your own language support.

 ## Features